-Specific Admission Requirements for Students with non-Computer Engineering Background
+Specific Admission Recommendations for Students with non-Computer Engineering Background

-Students whose undergraduate studies did not include material equivalent to that covered in the following WSU courses will be asked to take coursework to resolve that deficiency: CPT_S 121, 122, 360, E_E 214, 234, 324, 334, & MATH 216.
-All or most of these courses should be completed before the student is eligible for full admission into the M.S.
-Computer Engineering or Ph.D.
-Electrical & Computer Engineering programs.
-In addition, the committee may require the student to complete other undergraduate deficiencies including courses that are prerequisite to graduate courses.
+Students whose undergraduate studies did not include material equivalent to that covered in the following WSU courses may be asked to take coursework to resolve that deficiency: CPT_S 121, 122, 360, E_E 214, 234, 324, 334, & MATH 216.
+The committee may require the student to complete other undergraduate deficiencies including courses that are prerequisite to graduate courses.